byu-magicc/splinx/README.md

 # Splinx

-This is a jax implementation of b-splines.
+A jax implementation of b-splines.

 ## Installation